 While taking notes in OmniFocus is possible (and sometimes helpful), the note field available for OmniFocus projects, action groups, and actions has limited formatting options.
 Note entry, editing, and viewing are also confined to a small text box.
 It typically makes more sense to store this information externally, especially for more detailed notes you may want to reference.

 When It Makes More Sense to Use Bear

 Each note in Bear has a unique link that can be pasted into the note field in OmniFocus.
-If you’re using a Mac, select the note in Bear and choose Note > Copy Link or use the keyboard shortcut ⌥⇧⌘L. On iPhone or iPad, long-press on a note and choose “Copy link to note”.
+If you’re using a Mac, select the note in Bear and choose Note > Copy Link To Note or use the keyboard shortcut ⌥⇧⌘L. On iPhone or iPad, long-press on the note and choose Copy link to note.

-For example, you could create a note in Bear to take notes about a project that you’re working on in OmniFocus.
-For easy access, add a link to the Bear note in the project’s note field.
-You could also have a repeating task along the lines of “Review: projects notes” that includes this link to make sure that you’re giving what you captured in Bear the appropriate amount of attention.
+You can create a note in Bear to take notes about a project you’re working on in OmniFocus.
+Add a link to the Bear note in the project’s note field for easy access.
+You could also have a repeating task along the lines of “Review: projects notes” that includes this link to make sure that you’re giving what you’re regularly reviewing what you’ve captured in Bear.

 Bear can also be a great place to store things like Someday/Maybe lists.
 Repeating actions in OmniFocus can help ensure that these lists are reviewed regularly.
 For example, you could have a repeating “Review: blog post ideas” action in OmniFocus that links to a note in Bear that contains ideas for blog posts.
 Once you’re ready, you can write the post in Bear and use OmniFocus to guide the writing, editing and publishing process.